Justice & Community Engagement

 Let's Watch

 The “Let’s Watch Film Series” is a film and discussion series that aims to heighten historical awareness and normalize opportunities to reflect collectively on how ideologies and structures and experiences of racism and white superiority are legacies that impact our realities at present.
+To celebrate Black History month and address issues of climate justice, we will show the documentary Descendant (2022, 1h 50 min) on Friday, February 20th at 6pm in the Guidl Room.
 To date, we’ve screened and facilitated dialogue on Selma, Rustin, My Name Is Pauli Murray, MigrationSegregated By Design, and The Evolution Of Grace Lee Boggs.

 LGBTQ+ Welcome And Advocacy